CPerry90/CS50W/README.md

 For example, there is one log in page, but depending on your account type (Call Handler, Client, Operator), it will take you to the appropriate area of the app.

 The app is built using Django, React and Sass.
-This makes for fluid transitions of the DOM and quick handling of data.
+This makes for fluid transitions of the DOM, quick handling of data and consistent styling and animations.
 On most parts of the different areas on the app you can edit details, edit requests, add requests, delete requests and change the status of requests without reloading the entire page.

 There are 4 models in this application.
 For Users, Deliveries, Prescriptions and Welfare.
 They all utilise